SAFE-Stack/docs/docs/recipes/package-management/migrate-to-nuget.md

 #### 3. Add project dependencies via NuGet

 Each project directory will contain a `paket.references` file.
-This lists all the nuget packages that the project requires.
+This lists all the NuGet packages that the project requires.

 Inside a new `ItemGroup` in the project's `.fsproj` file you will need to add an entry for each of these packages.